About

 How I think about this work

-Most people I work with aren't broken — they're adapted.
+Most people I work with aren't broken.
+They're adapted.
 What looks like emotional unavailability, withdrawal, chronic conflict, or anxious pursuit is almost always an attachment strategy that once made sense.
 A child who learned that needing things brought punishment learns not to need things.
 A child who learned that love was inconsistent learns to stay hypervigilant.
 Those strategies become personality.
 They become relationship patterns.
 They become the thing that wears people out.

 The work isn't to override those patterns through willpower or insight.
-It's to provide the nervous system with something it never had — a felt experience of safety, attunement, and genuine care — and to do that repeatedly, over time, until a new foundation forms.
+It's to provide the nervous system with something it never had: a felt experience of safety, attunement, and genuine care, and to do that repeatedly, over time, until a new foundation forms.
 That's what the Ideal Parent Figure Protocol does.
 That's what Integrative Attachment Therapy is built around.

 I'm particularly drawn to father-teen attachment repair because it's underrepresented clinically and deeply consequential.
 The research is clear: paternal attachment shapes adolescent identity, risk tolerance, emotional regulation, and the templates teens carry into their own adult relationships.
-A father who does this work doesn't just change himself — he changes a family system.
+A father who does this work doesn't just change himself.
+He changes a family system.

 Training & Credentials